MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 >
 > - **Set your reliability targets**.
 Most VNets and their subservices don't have an SLA, meaning if the VNet experiences an outage, the entire region will be affected.
 However, specific services like load balancers do have SLAs.
 It's recommended that you have a good understanding of the coverage provided around the published percentile by Azure.
 Keep in mind that The central IT services organization typically owns the VNet and central services.
 Your objective calculation should account for that dependency.
 >
-> - **Add redundancy to mitigate points of failure**.
+> - **Mitigate points of failure**.
 Do failure mode analysis (FMA) and identify single points of failure in network connections.
-Consider deploying NAT gateways and VNets across multiple regions if necessary, ensuring public IPs and NAT gateways have zone redundancy, and making shared resources like firewalls also region redundant.
+Here are some typical examples: TBD
 >
+> - **Overprovision your subnets**.
+To ensure reliable scaling, a common strategy is to overprovision capacity to prevent IP exhaustion.
+However, this approach involves a tradeoff between cost and operational efficiency.
+The goal should be to optimize over time, maintaining just enough extra address space in your VNet and subnets to balance reliability with cost-effectiveness.
+>
 > - **Create network diagrams with focus on user flows**.
 These diagrams are valuable for visualizing network segmentation, identifying potential points of failure, and pinpointing key transitions like internet ingress and egress points.
 They also serve as important tools for audits and incident response.
 >
 >   Highlight high priority traffic flows between the user and workload resources.
 For instance, prioritizing ExpressRoute for enterprise network flows or securing user requests in a DMZ design can provide insight into capacity planning for firewalls and other services.
+>
+> - **Add redundancy**.
+Consider deploying NAT gateways and VNets across multiple regions if necessary, ensuring public IPs and NAT gateways have zone redundancy, and making shared resources like firewalls also region redundant.
 >
 > - **Avoid complexity**.
 Simpler configurations decrease the likelihood of misconfigurations and error, which can contribute to reliability issues.
 Reducing complexity can lower operational and maintenance costs, Pay attention to VNets, subnets, IPs, routes, ASGs, and tags while simplifying the network.
 >